iosjerryxiao/mobile-development/gitbook_collaboration_best_practices.md

 ## Why Gitbook

-Gitbook integrates perfectly with Github, making it possible for the collaboraters
+Gitbook integrates perfectly with Github, which makes it possible for the collaborators to leverage Github's great power:
+*